Benefits of a Workplace Wellness Program on Employees’ Health and Well-Being in a Corporate Environment

 Unmotivated employees deliver an inferior quality of work at the cost of business.
 Conflicts between employees take away valuable time that should have been spent being productive. a higher self understands this, and we have crafted our approach to take on these new challenges.
 Based in New South Wales, we have been operating in Sydney, Newcastle, and Central Coast since 2006, and have moulded our group sessions to target workplace stress, facilitate communication between staff, and improve group dynamics to achieve a higher functioning team.

 The Bottom Line

 Many businesses are hesitant to implement programs out of fear of the costs, or confusion over the actual benefits.
 Breaking the bank, however, is not necessary to reap the rewards of a corporate wellness program.
 Did you know that the potential return on investment on even a low-cost program could be as great as five to one?
 When coupled with the benefit of reduction of costs from mental illness health care claims in addition to increased productivity, higher morale, employee pride, and greater retention rates among your top staff and clients, the case for corporate wellness becomes apparent.
-If you’re prepared to drastically improve your workplace functioning, contact us today via email at firstname.lastname@example.org, or call us on 0439 300 614.
+If you’re prepared to take the leap and improve your workplace functioning then, contact us today via email at firstname.lastname@example.org, or call us on 0439 300 614.

 Get to know great tips, how-to's and read our blog articles here!"click here!